-You have different options to excess Ecoriginals, including trial packs, single purchases or subscriptions.
+You have options for excess Ecoriginals, including trial packs, single purchases or subscriptions.

-Single-use purchases-You can also choose to place a single order of your choice, either a single nappy pack, a bulk pack, just wipes of a bulk pack with a combination of the products.
+Single-use purchases- You can also place a single order of your choice, either a single nappy pack, a bulk pack, or just wipes of a bulk pack with a combination of the products.

-This could be great if you already trialled Ecorignals and you feel confidant Ecorignal products perform for your little person.
-Still, if you feel confident about Ecoriginals, considering a subscription can be worth it too, as this may work out cheaper for you.
+This could be great if you have already trialled Ecorignals and feel confident Ecorignal products perform for your little person.
+Still, if you feel satisfied with Ecoriginals, considering a subscription can be worth it, too, as this may be cheaper.

-Subscription-You can order Ecorignals in subscription format what would likely work out the cheapest for you.
+Subscription: You can order Ecorignals in a subscription format, which would likely work out the cheapest.
 You can do this in different dynamics, such as only nappies, wipes, or combining the two.
-Subscriptions with Ecoriginals is perfect for people who feel confidant about the products and like to save themselves some dollars.
+Subscriptions with Ecoriginals are perfect for people who feel confident about the products and like to save themselves some dollars.

-(Please note that you can pause, edit or cancel your subscription at any time…)
+(You can pause, edit or cancel your subscription anytime…)

-You will learn how transparent the communication is from Ecoriginals and how they do not hesitate to share clear figures with their audience of how sustainable their nappies are and in which areas their nappies still need improvement to reach their goal of 100% biodegradable in 2025. (something that can’t be sad from all eco nappies brands).
+You will learn how transparent the communication is from Ecoriginals.
+And how they do not hesitate to be transparent about their figures with their audience about how sustainable their nappies are and in which areas their nappies still need improvement.

-If you are searching for genuine eco-friendly disposable nappies, in our opinion, Ecorignials is one of the brands worth considering indeed.
+If you are searching for genuine eco-friendly disposable nappies, we believe Ecorignials is one of the brands worth considering.

-Still, if you like to take things one step further, compostable nappies might be worth checking out as well and perhaps aligning even better with your lifestyle goals.
-Of course, they don’t come cheap, and there are some obstacles to excess composting services for the nappies, but these nappies are worth checking out as well.
+Still, if you like to take things one step further, compostable nappies might be worth checking out and perhaps aligning even better with your lifestyle goals.
+Of course, they don’t come cheap, and there are some obstacles to excess composting services for the nappies, but these nappies are worth checking out.